ruskaruma/bert-document-classifier/README.md

    cd bert-document-classifier
    ```

+2. Download the dataset from Kaggle (Make Data Count competition) and place in `data/` directory

-2. Create and activate your virtual environment:
+3. Create and activate your virtual environment:

    ```bash
    python -m venv venv
    source venv/bin/activate
    ```

-3. Install the dependencies:
+4. Install the dependencies:

    For running the API only:
    ```bash